 2. Amazon Web Services – Infrastructure-as-a-Service (IaaS)

 AWS provides over 200 cloud computing services, including compute, storage, analytics, IoT, AI/ML, and database services.
 With over 33% market share in cloud infrastructure services, AWS is the most popular IaaS today.
-It’s also popular because it offers nearly infinite resources and services across the entire cloud spectrum.
+It’s also popular because it offers infinite resources and services across the entire cloud spectrum.

 Other Infrastructure-as-a-Service examples are Digital Ocean, Microsoft Azure, Alibaba Cloud, Google Compute Engine, Vultr, IBM Cloud, Oracle Cloud Infrastructure, Linode, etc.